Global Virtual Team Collaboration

-In working with an international firm in Madrid recently, I was reminded of
+In working with an international firm in Madrid recently,

 the complexities of intercultural collaboration in global teams when working with virtual working arrangements.
 Although we can understand certain cultural differences in working patterns and cross-cultural communication styles, it is inevitably the little things that trip us up unexpectedly…